MarcusWolschon/osmeditor4android/documentation/docs/help/en/Node selected.md

 Move the tags of current node to a (in a second step) selected way and merge the current node in to one of the target ways to preserve history.

+### Add new image

+Start the camera app and upload the resulting image, adding an appropriate tag to the OSM element.
+Currently Panoramax and Wikimedia Commons targets are supported, you do need to configure and authorize access to the servers in the [Advanced preferences](Advanced%20preferences.md#image-storage).

+### Add existing image

+As [Add new image](#add-new-image) but allows you to select an existing image for upload.

 ### Upload element

 Upload the selected element (only available for a new or modified element).